Unsupervised Domain Adaptation for Binary Classification with an Unobservable Source Subpopulation: Proposed Methodology

-As the benchmark, one may naively apply the three source domain prediction models $\xi_1(\x)$, $\xi_0(\x)$, and $\xi(\x)$ to the target.
-First, one can use the observed data to implement the overall source domain prediction model $\xi(\x)$ and one background-specific prediction model $\xi_0(\x)$ as
+We consider two types of naive benchmarks.
+The first, termed \textbf{Naive1} throughout, is to blindly apply the three source domain predictive probabilities $\xi_1(\x)$, $\xi_0(\x)$, and $\xi(\x)$ to the target, ignoring the structured missingness issue in this problem.
+More precisely, the first naive benchmark \emph{incorrectly} treats $\xi_1(\x)$, $\xi_0(\x)$, and $\xi(\x)$ as $\eta_1(\x)$, $\eta_0(\x)$, and $\eta(\x)$, respectively.
+Note that, even though $\xi_1(\x)\equiv 0$ as indicated in Table~\ref{tb:data}, one can still use the observable data to implement the overall source domain predictive probability $\xi(\x)$ and the other background-specific predictive probability $\xi_0(\x)$ as